Sleeptly

 Polyphasic schedules, honestly compared.

-Most “sleep less, do more” schedules don’t survive contact with real-world physiology.
+Most "sleep less, do more" schedules don't survive contact with real-world physiology.
 The biphasic siesta does.
 The rest are mostly interesting experiments.
-Here’s what each one is and what the evidence says.
+Here is what each one is and what the evidence actually says.

 Schedules